Kanguros/kanguros.github.io/content/posts/behind_curtains.md

----
-title: Behind curtains
+Title: Behind curtains
-date: 2023-06-15
+Date: 2023-06-15
-category: Article
-tags: webdev, pelican, markdown
+Tags: webdev, pelican, markdown
----

 I've still remember, how complicated was the process of creating _my own website_ 10 years ago.
 Starting from finding free or cheap server which would host my website too tremendous amount of technologies required to be used (HTML, CSS